Planting and Flowers

 This border is planted with a well balanced mix of trees, shrubs and perennials to provide nectar for butterflies, bees, moths and other insects.
 Butterflies and moths pollinate plants and provide food for birds and bats.
 The border also contains plants for butterflies to hibernate on.

 This border echoes elements of Chinese and Japanese garden culture.
-All the plants and trees, rocks and water are chosen, and positioned with great care and have a symbolic meaning.
+Many of the plants and trees are chosen and positioned with great care and have a symbolic meaning.

 Story Telling